shaukatmakandar786/java/Camunda7_Notes.md

 ## What is Subprocess Call Activity:

 A Subprocess Call Activity particularly in Camunda, is a way to reuse an entire process inside another process.
 It allows one process to call and execute a separate, reusable subprocess as part of the main workflow.
 This is useful for breaking down complex processes into smaller, manageable parts or for reusing common process logic across multiple workflows.

+To integrate subprocess into main workflow we have to add subprocess id to the called element in the call activity task

+we can use variables and object of one process to another process using In Mappings and out Mappings in call Activity